The Call for Papers for COSAC 2020 is currently open, in the meantime view our 2019 panel of international speakers

-Rahul is an experienced Cyber Threat Management professional with 16 years of experience, including 6 years managing a high performance security team, involved in attack and penetration testing.
+Rahul is an experienced Cybersecurity professional with 15 years of experience including 10 years managing a high performing cyber security team involved in attack and penetration testing.
 Rahul consults in attack and penetration testing, application security, security controls automation, Devsecops, Cloud Security, vulnerability management, IT security risk management and mitigation, IT security remediation, security architecture and security consulting.

 David Lynas is currently enjoying his thirty-fifth year of experience in Information Security, during which he has been invited to provide strategic advice to governments and industry clients on every continent.
 A globally renowned Enterprise Security Architect, Security Strategist, and Thought-Leader, he is the co-author of SABSA (the world’s leading free-use, open-source Security Architecture Methodology), CEO of the SABSA Institute CEO of David Lynas Consulting.

 Kathleen Mullin CISSP, MLSE, CCSFP is an influential information security practitioner with more than 30 years of experience.
 She has been a CISO at various publicly traded, private, not-for-profit organizations, and governmental entities including HealthMap Solutions, WageWorks, Healthplan Services, Adventist Health, and Tampa Airport.
 She has a BSBA from St Joseph’s College Maine and an MBA from Florida Metropolitan University.